Ruddock Carbon Project

 Project Information:

-The Ruddock Carbon Project is a soil carbon project located approximately 17km southwest of Millmerran, in the Darling Downs region of Queensland.
-Registered in May 2024, the project covers 154.59 hectares of agricultural land.
-The Darling Downs is a renowned farming region, typically supporting a mix of broadacre cropping, such as cotton, wheat, and sorghum, and livestock grazing.
+Ruddock Carbon Project is a soil carbon project located approximately 17km southwest of Millmerran and 85km southwest of Toowoomba in the Darling Downs region of Queensland.
+It was registered in May 2024 and covers a project area of 154.59 hectares.
+The Darling Downs region is well-known as a major grain-producing agricultural zone, where the general land use is a mix of intensive broadacre cropping and livestock grazing.